Akhil-2024/Cancer-Risk-Detection-using-Machine-Learning/README.md

-Hi there 👋, I am Akhilesh

-#Welcome to my GitHub repository on Using Predictive Analytics model to  cancer Prediction .
+# Welcome to my GitHub repository on Using Predictive Analytics model to  cancer Prediction .

 **Objective-**